TerraTectra/release-notes-ai/README.md

 ## How It Works

-When triggered by a push event, the action collects the commit messages contained in the event payload.
-It constructs a prompt asking OpenAI to summarise the changes and posts this to the Chat Completion API.
-The resulting release notes are set as an output variable (`release_notes`) that you can use in subsequent steps, such as creating a GitHub Release or updating a changelog file.
+The action inspects the commit messages associated with the push event that triggered the workflow.
+It categorizes each commit message as follows:

+- **Features**: Any commit message beginning with `feat` or `feature`.
+- **Bug Fixes**: Any commit message beginning with `fix` or `bug`.
+- **Other Changes**: All remaining commit messages.

+These categories are then assembled into a Markdown document with headings for each section and bullet points for each commit.
+The result is returned via the `release_notes` output for use in subsequent steps, such as creating a GitHub release or updating a changelog.

 ## License